 How to celebrate Karadaiyan Nombu?

-Married women have the sacred yellow thread tied around their neck from their husband and the unmarried / young girls get it tied from their mothers.
+Married women have the sacred yellow thread tied around their necks by their husbands and the unmarried/young girls get it tied from their mothers.

-This is the sloka that the women chant when tying the sacred thread around their necks and offer the prasadam.
+This is the sloka that the women chant when tying the sacred thread around their necks and offering the prasadam.

 "Urugaada Vennaiyum Oaradaiyum Naan Tharuven